-Be aware that some balance transfer cards only apply the promotional interest rate to balance transfers made within a certain time frame, such as the first four months of card membership.
+Also be aware that some balance transfer credit cards only apply the promotional interest rate to balance transfers made within a certain time frame, such as the first four months of card membership.
 If you make balance transfers after that period, they’ll accrue interest from the date of transfer.
 Any purchases you make on a credit card that only offers an intro APR on balance transfers will accrue interest at the standard interest rate.

 Intro APR on both purchases and balance transfers